Derived equivalences of gentle algebras via Fukaya categories: Gentle algebras and Fukaya categories

 (b) $\sum_i (n_i-m_i+2)=0$ and $\gcd(n_1-m_1+2,\ldots,n_d-m_d+2)=1$;

 (c) $\sum_i (n_i-m_i+2)<0$ and at least one of the numbers $n_i-m_i$ is odd.

 Then $D(A)\simeq D(B)$. \end{cor}

 \begin{proof} By Corollary \ref{genus-cor}, the three cases are distinguished by the genus $g(\Sigma_A)$: in case (a) it is $0$, in case (b) it is $1$, and in case (c) it is $>1$.
-Now the assertion follows from the corresponding cases in Theorem \ref{lineorbit}. \end{proof}
+Now the assertion follows from Corollary \ref{lineorbit-cor}. \end{proof}

+\begin{rmk} There is a simple combinatorial recipe for calculating winding numbers of the line field $\eta$ on $\Sigma_A$, along the loops corresponding to cycles in the graph $\RR_A$.
+Note that knowing these numbers is enough to calculate all the invariants of $\eta$.

+Indeed, a cycle in the graph $\RR_A$ is an alternating sequence $\ldots v_if_iv_{i+1}f_{i+1}\ldots$ of vertices and forbidden threads in $Q$.
+Since $\eta$ is transverse to each arc $L_{v_i}$, we can calculate the winding number as the sum of winding numbers of the segments of the cycle connecting a point in $L_{v_i}$ with a point in $L_{v_{i+1}}$ through the disk $D_{f_i}$.
+Recall that the boundary of this disk is formed by the arcs $L_v$ where $v$ runs through vertices in the thread $f_i$, and the parts of the boundary labeled by arrows in $f_i$ (as in Figure \ref{boundary}).
+Now we claim that the contribution to the winding number from the segment $v_if_iv_{i+1}$ is equal to

+Indeed, this follows immediately by looking at the polygon formed by the arcs $L_{v_i}$ and $L_{v_{i+1}}$, by the segment of our cycle between them, and by the part of the boundary of $D_{f_i}$ between these arcs. \end{rmk}